How to Build a Chatbot that works with your Brand

 10. Test me if you can

-It may sound obvious but we'll repeat once again: Testing will put your chatbot (and any product or service) to the place where it belongs.
+It may sound obvious, but we'll repeat once again: Testing will put your chatbot (and any product or service) in the place where it belongs.
 Before its launching, test it with as many users as you can.
 No matter if it is a Guerrilla Test or a User Lab.
 But please, test!
 It will help you understand the audience and perhaps even destroy your hypothesis.
 Because without a doubt, User Killed The Technology Star!